The Flesherton Advance: 20th century

 Frances James Thurston, born in 1901, first became involved with the paper from 1916 to 1919, leaving school to assist his father as many workers were overseas fighting.
 After leaving the paper he worked in the industry in Toronto and Winnipeg and returned to Flesherton in 1921, marrying Lillian Leoan White on January 11, 1923.
 Running the paper from his father's retirement in 1938 until 1961, his brother A. S. Thurston also wrote a column for the paper.
 Frank would return as editor in April 1966 for two years after working on the Thornbury Review and the Alliston Herald.
-Frank passed away in 1987, leaving five sons.
+Frank died in 1987, leaving five sons.

 The intervening five years had seen Royden Johnston as publisher from September 1961.
 Johnston was born in the early 1930s, arrived in town in 1946, and made the front page of the Advance for scholastic achievements and a run-in with some local deer.
 In the spring of 1966, the paper was being published by Godfrey Clark.
 This only lasted two years, when Walter Walls and wife Phylis purchased the paper and shifted production in tandem with the Dundalk Herald.
 The Walls family have been at the paper ever since then, Matthew Walls succeeding his parents, followed by Cathy Walls, the paper still publishing as of 2019.